truecharts/website/docs/manual/development/unit-tests.md

 ## Running the tests

 Running these tests can be done any way you like.
-In this document we limit ourselves to using Visual Studie Code, using our Development Container.
+In this document we limit ourselves to using Visual Studio Code, using our Development Container.

 ### Using Visual Studio Code

 Our repo comes with a Visual Studio Code [development container](https://code.visualstudio.com/docs/remote/containers) definition and `launch.json` that allow you to quickly set up an environment in which you can run the tests.

-##### Prerequisites
+#### Prerequisites

 - Visual Studio Code is installed.
 - Docker is installed and running.